-Value Description "compactsqlserver" Connect to a Microsoft SQL Server CE database. (.NET Only) "db2" Connect to a IBM DB2 database. (.NET Only) "db2_zos" Connect to a IBM DB2 for z/OS (Mainframe). (.NET Only) "mysql" Connect to a MySQL database. "odbc" Connect to any database that supports an $\underline{\text{ODBC interface}}$. (.NET Only) "oracle" Connect to an Oracle database "oracle-not_optimized" Connect to an $\underline{\textsc{Oracle}}$ database without using the bulk persistence stored procedure. "ole" Connect to any database that supports an $\underline{\mbox{OLE interface}}.$ (.NET Only) "plugin" Use a custom devloped data persistence mechanism. "sqlite" Connect to a SQLite database. (.NET Only) "sqlserver" Connect to a Microsoft SQL Server database. "sqlserver-not_optimized Connect to a Microsoft SQL Server database without using the bulk persistence stored procedure.
+Value Description "compactsqlserver" Connect to a Microsoft SQL Server CE database. (.NET Only) "db2" Connect to a IBM DB2 database. (.NET Only) "db2_zos" Connect to a IBM DB2 for z/OS (Mainframe). (.NET Only) "mysql" Connect to a MySQL database. "odbc" Connect to any database that supports an ODBC interface . (.NET Only) "oracle" Connect to an Oracle database "oracle-not_optimized" Connect to an Oracle database without using the bulk persistence stored procedure.
+[DEPRECATED in v2009.1 - use the "oracle" setting instead] "ole" Connect to any database that supports an OLE interface . (.NET Only) "plugin" Use a custom devloped data persistence mechanism. "sqlite" Connect to a SQLite database. (.NET Only) "sqlserver" Connect to a Microsoft SQL Server database. "sqlserver-not_optimized " Connect to a Microsoft SQL Server database without using the bulk persistence stored procedure.
+[DEPRECATED in v2009.1 - use the "sqlserver" setting instead]